Edward Chamberlain, Ph.D.

 • Reviewer for several research journals such as Latin American Research Review and Food, Culture, & Society

 • Co-chair for the UW Tacoma Arts Celebration, funded by U.W.
 Strategic Initiative Fund, 2017-2020.

 • Coordinator for the American Studies Major at U.W.
 Tacoma, Autumn 2019 to Spring 2021.

 • Co-organizer for the Staff Recognition Pie Party at U.W.
 Tacoma, Autumn 2019 to 2022.

 • Community Service: Periodically, I apply my knowledge of civic engagement to community projects in Pierce County, Washington.
 In the past, I assisted in the planning and implementation of nonpartisan voter registration activities.
-I also have volunteered time at the Oasis Youth Center, where I have provided support for events for local youth who are part of the LGBTQ+ community.
+I also have volunteered time at the Oasis Youth Center, where I have provided support for events for local youths, who are part of the LGBTQ+ community.

 • Award from the Scholarship & Teaching Fund ($2000) at the University of Washington, May 2022.